manjotmb20/Rdatasets/doc/Stat2Data/rst/Caterpillars.rst

 Format
 ~~~~~~

-A dataset with 267 observations on the following 18 variables.
+A data frame with 267 observations on the following 18 variables.

 +-----------------------------------+-----------------------------------+
 | ``Instar``                        | Coded from 1 (smallest) to 5      |